Jakob Karl Ernst Halm

-Jakob Karl Ernst Halm (born Bingen am Rhein; 30 November 1866 – 17 July 1944, in South Africa) was a pioneer of stellar dynamics and the first person to suggest the existence of a mass–luminosity relation for stars.
+Jakob Karl Ernst Halm (1866 – 1944) was a pioneer of stellar dynamics and the first person to suggest the existence of a mass–luminosity relation for stars.

+Early life

+Halm was born at Bingen am Rhein, Kingdom of Prussia on 30 November 1866.

 Education

 Halm went to school in Bingen and studied later at Giessen, Berlin and Kiel.
 He obtained his PhD at Kiel in 1890 for work on linear differential equations.